 People with hypersensitivity to allergens, in order to avoid these diseases, should be extremely careful in their choice of food and received medications.
 It is not recommended to consume peanuts, shellfish, soy, fish, milk, wheat, chicken, walnuts, food additives and dyes, some fruits and berries (such as bananas and strawberries).

 Among drugs that can cause malaise, are antibiotics, anti-inflammatory drugs, insulin, tranquillizers, analgesics, drugs, vaccines and some serum.
 Aspirin rarely causes urticaria, but during the chronic form of the disease, rashes increase while taking aspirin.

 Urticaria may cause the injection of blood or radiopaque substances in the body.
 The only reliable way to test the drug as an allergen is to stop consuming it for a short time.

 It is necessary to protect yourself against the bites of bees, wasps, ants, as well as viral and parasitic infections (giardiasis, hepatitis, intestinal worms).
 Relapses of urticaria are frequent in patients with chronic gastritis and peptic ulcer disease.
 It can be “triggered” as well by fever, alcohol, emotional factors, menstruation, and other reasons.

 What to do if you have urticaria

 Often, cleansing enemas and activated carbon have a positive effect.
 In exacerbations of chronic urticarial, treatment in specialized centres is required.
-By the way, be sure to download the book “Natural Urticaria & Angioedema Treatment System“, by Dr. Gary Levin.
-It represents a unique and very effective method of treatment of urticaria and angioedema at home.
+By the way, be sure to download the book “Natural Urticaria & Angioedema Treatment System“, by Dr Gary Levin.
+This PDF guide represents a unique and very effective method of treatment of urticaria and angioedema at home.

 People, who are exposed to these “itchy” diseases, should be aware of those simple recommendations: